glennmckechnie/weewx-uradmon/README.md

 **Description**

 This extension provides a Service, and a Report skin that integrates with [weewx](http://weewx.com) (weather station software).

 The Service captures and stores the output from an A3 [uradmonitor](https://www.uradmonitor.com) into a local database at the exisiting archive interval (as set in weewx.conf)
-The Report will generate a seperate html page at weewx/uradmon/index.html with daily, weekly, monthly and yearly graphs as is done with the main weewx/ pages and your weather station.
+The Report will generate a seperate html page in the style of the Seasons skin.
+It will be located at weewx/uradmon/index.html with daily, weekly, monthly and yearly graphs as is done with the main weewx/ pages and your weather station.

 ***Instructions:***

 1. Download the skin to your weewx machine.

+    The latest working code can be found by using the following command...

     <pre>wget -O weewx-uradmon.zip https://github.com/glennmckechnie/weewx-uradmon/archive/master.zip</pre>

+    This version will have the most recent updates.

+    (Alternatively, it is packaged as a release under https://github.com/glennmckechnie/weewx-uradmon/releases This gives a fixed (in time) version.
+You will need to adjust the following instructions by using the filename you downloaded.)

 2. Change to that directory and run the wee_extension installer

    <pre>sudo wee_extension --install weewx-uradmon.zip</pre>

+   (or if using a release version, substitute the filename weewx-uradmon.zip with the downloaded file name (eg: v0.1.4.zip))

-3. Edit the main weewx.conf file and under the [Uradmon] section add the IP address of your unit.
+3. You will need to edit the main weewx.conf file and under the [Uradmon] section add the IP address of your unit.

    <pre>
     # Options for extension 'uradmon'